baptistparty/blog/_posts/2024-05-15-Baptists-Religious_Liberty.md

 Southern Baptists count it a high privilege to hold their Annual Convention this year in the national capital, and they count it one of life’s highest privileges to be citizens of our one great, united country.

 Grand in her rivers and her rills,
   Grand in her woods and templed hills;
 Grand in the wealth that glory yields,
   Illustrious dead, historic fields;
 Grand in her past, her present grand,
   In sunlit skies, in fruitful land;
 Grand in her strength on land and sea,

-Grand in religious liberty.”
+  Grand in religious liberty.

 It behooves us often to look backward as well as forward.
 We should be stronger and braver if we thought oftener of the epic days and deeds of our beloved and immortal dead.
 The occasional backward look would give us poise and patience and courage and fearlessness and faith.
 The ancient Hebrew teachers and leaders had a genius for looking backward to the days and deeds of their mighty dead.
 They never wearied of chanting the praises of Abraham and Isaac and Jacob, of Moses and Joshua and Samuel; and thus did they bring to bear upon the living the inspiring memories of the noble. actors and deeds of bygone days.
 Often such a cry as this rang in their ears: “Look unto the rock whence ye were hewn, and to the hole of the pit whence ye were digged.
 Look unto Abraham, your father, and unto Sarah that bare you; for when he was but one I called him, and I blessed him, and made him many.”